Packerton Moraine

 Thirteen kames and eskers complexes are mixed with sand and gravel.
 The till is, sandier, especially in the part deposited by the Saginaw lobe, than in the lobe passed over some source of sand, whereas the Erie lobe did not.
 Water-laid or wind-blown sands are found throughout the moraine.
 The bulk of the sand seems to have been water-deposited, but locally the sand appears to have been reworked by the wind.
 Few of the sand deposits exhibit dunal forms.

 Description

-At its western end, near Delphi in Caroll County, the Packerton moraine is 2 to 3 m wide.
+At its western end, near Delphi in Carroll County, the Packerton moraine is 2 to 3 m wide.
 It is on the north side of the Wabash River as far as Logansport, continuing along the north side of the Eel River.
 In Miami and Wabash Counties the moraine is wider and further from the Eel River, separated by a belt of outwash 1 to 3 mi wide.
 Its hummocky topography shows numerous kames, eskers and lakes.
 The maximum altitude exceeds 830 ft, and local relief exceeds 100 ft.
 Only along the Wabash sluiceway is the relief greater.

 Till and water-laid sands and gravels occur together in rather complex relationships, and a few short eskers are associated with it in the northern part of the county.
 The largest, in reaches 40 ft and forms a discontinuous eastwest ridge for about 2 miles.